dacbd/blog/content/posts/zero-to-prod-gke/index.md

 ```

 #### Some basic Load Balancer security
-GCP's rules can be pretty expressive so its certinly worth reading their docs, or clicking around their wizard for manually adding rules.
+GCP's rules can be pretty expressive so it is definitely worth reading their docs or clicking around their wizard for manually adding rules.

 Here I'd show some baseline rules, blocking countries and rate limiting.